Rare disease experts

 Clinical Development and Regulatory Strategy

-Dr Nick Meyers
+Dr. Nick Meyers

 Nick is an experienced Program Director with 30 years’ experience in the industry (in Pharma, biotech and CROs), advising clients on R&D strategy, as well as planning and overseeing out-sourced, early- and late-stage development projects globally, covering all key aspects of development (CMC, nonclinical, clinical, and regulatory), including directly overseeing 14 clinical studies (Phases 1-3).
 Nick has developed helped to develop products spanning different treatment modalities and therapeutic areas, including small molecules for IBS, Parkinson’s disease, ALS, and chronic pain, biologics for acromegaly and haemodialysis access, and gene therapies for non-muscle invasive bladder cancer, and has managed 3 BLA, NDA & MAA submissions.
 Importantly, from 2001-2008 whilst at Alizyme Therapeutics plc, Nick managed the development of renzapride for the treatment of IBS-C and IBS-A. Nick has a PhD in molecular bacteriology and from Cranfield University and prior to joining the industry, worked as a research fellow in virology at the AFRC IAH and at the University of Cambridge.